QAQJESSICAQAQ/Pic10C_Final_Project_Shooting_Game/README.md

-DAY 5 ---fixing little problems and add enemy to the game
+STEP 5 ---fixing little problems and add enemy to the game

 * opps we just found out that the player can go outside of the view, need to fix that